BobMcFry/autorennen/README.md

 ==========
 This is a javascript based paper game.

-To start the PreGamma version follow these steps:
+To start the PreBeta version follow these steps:

-1: clone everything
+1: clone/download everything

 2: open autorennen.html in your browser

-3: Now you can draw on the canvas in the following way:
+3: After hitting Play you can draw on the canvas in the following way:

 	3.1 dragging the mouse over the canvas will paint a line and generates points afterwards.
 These are the borders.